 We recommend A/B testing the order of the attributes you are using to create the title and to periodically check your Search Terms and enhance your titles with the highest converting ones.

 BONUS: Here are some examples of title structures that can get you started:

 3. Using your Google Shopping feed for everything

-You should find a suitable partner or platform to help you overcome these channel variations and make sure your feeds are optimized and compliant for each channel individually.
+You should find a suitable partner or platform to help you overcome these channel variations and make sure your feeds are optimised and compliant for each channel individually.

 4. Not showcasing discounts or promotions

 Showcasing discounts and promotions leads to higher engagement with the product ad.
 These additions to Shopping, display and social ads can translate into higher, more relevant traffic for your products.
 Having a good click-through rate (CTR) can lead to better costs-per-click (CPCs) because the channels perceive that the ad is relevant.

 5. The team managing the feeds does not understand advertising and vice-versa

 Lack of collaboration between your advertising team and the team handling the data syndication is costing you money.Â